 As a general rule, if handled carefully, the question of who divorces who will not have any knock on effect on the financial settlement or arrangements for the children.

-Once the judge has certified the paperwork is in order, the court will fix a date for decree nisi, the first stage of the divorce.
-You remain married until the court pronounces decree absolute.
-From start to finish the divorce process can take between 4 to 6 months.
-Things were taking much longer because of covid-19, bu the new online system has helped bring times back down again.
+Once the court has checked the paperwork is in order, the court will fix a date for the conditional divorce order, the first stage of the divorce.
+This will be at least 20 weeks later.
+You remain married until the court pronounces the final order, 6 weeks later.
+From start to finish the divorce process can take 6 months.